Body-Positive Model Hunter McGrady Rocks Lace Lingerie To Flaunt Her ‘Quarantine Body’

 Hunter McGrady graced her 638,000 Instagram fans on Wednesday, April 8, with a new update in which she rocked a lingerie set to show off her “quarantine body.”
-Her post was an effort to encourage women to love their bodies amid the COVID-19 pandemic, which has forced many people to spend more time at home alone and unable to exercise.
+Her post was an effort to encourage women to love their bodies amid the COVID-19 pandemic, which has forced many people to spend more time at home — often unable to exercise.

 McGrady stood in front of a large mirror as she held her phone next to her body to snap the selfie.
-McGrady posed with one leg in front of the other, in a way that accentuated her natural curves.
-She looked at the phone screen with her lips pouted and focused eyes.
+She posed with one leg in front of the other in a way that accentuated her natural curves.
+She looked at the phone screen with her lips pouted and her eyes focused.

-The Sports Illustrated swimsuit model sported a two-piece set in solid black with matching lace.
-The demi bra featured thin straps that went over her shoulders, and a low-cut neckline that showcased her ample cleavage.
+The Sports Illustrated Swimsuit Issue model sported a two-piece set in solid black with matching lace.
+The demi bra featured thin straps that went over her shoulders and a low-cut neckline that showcased her ample cleavage.
 The top also boasted flower motifs in black that created a pattern against the see-through fabric.

-On her lower body, McGrady had on a pair of black underwear bottoms that sat just below her bellybutton.
+On her lower body, McGrady wore a pair of black underwear bottoms that sat just below her belly button.
 The hipster bottoms hugged her hips, accentuating her curves.
 She didn’t say where her set was from.

 View this post on Instagram